rllabmcgill/rllabmcgill.github.io/README.md

 - Easy to update personal information, which can be made by just editing the `.yml` files
 - Easy to deploy, as any PR merge will trigger remote build and push to our server

 The website is powered by [al-folio](https://github.com/alshedivat/al-folio) Jekyll theme, which is now increasingly used by many personal portfolios, labs and conferences.
+Jekyll and Github Actions automation allows us to have the following features:

+- ✔️ Directly edit and update your information, even after graduating
+- ✔️ No knowledge of html needed, just update your information in plain text yaml file
+- ✔️ Long term minimum maintainance
+- ✔️ Automatically builds and updates the website on any change
+- ✔️ Publications page auto updates every week
+- ✔️ Professors get dedicated landing pages

 ## Updating information